xolanincala7-ai/Data-Science-for-Development-Studies-Project-Media-and-Digital-Freedom-Index/README.md

 # Data-Science-for-Development-Studies-Project (Media and Digital Freedom Index Construction)
-This repo contains a Masters in Devolpment Studies Analyses using Data Sciences to consruct MDF Index.
+This repo contains a Masters in Devolpment Studies Analyses using Data Science methods to consruct MDF Index.

 # Media and Digital Freedom Index (MDFI)

 ## Project Overview